Dealing with outdated third-party components

 Your application needs to have the Ready to view status in the Landing page:

-Then click Ready to view, expand the Do you want to learn about your application? and select the Third-party components tile:
+Then click Ready to view, expand the Learn about application section and select the Third-party components tile:

 Clicking the Third-party components tile will display the following screen, where all outdated third-party components are listed: